 - As an organization, you can obtain a DUNS number at no cost by calling the toll-free DUNS number request line at 1-866-705-5711.

 - Individuals who apply for grant awards or cooperative agreements from the Federal Government are exempt from this requirement.

 Confirmation of Listing in System for Award Management

 The System for Award Management (SAM) is the Official U.S. Government system that consolidated the capabilities of the Central Contractor Registration (CCR), Federal Agency Registration (FedReg), the Online Representations and Certifications Application (ORCA), and the Excluded Parties List System (EPLS).
 It became operational in August 2012.
-Recipients must have registered their DUNS in www.SAM.gov in order to receive an award.
+It is where organizations (Entities) register if they want to do business with the Federal Government.

 - SAM collects, validates, stores, and disseminates data on organizations to help agencies in their acquisition missions, including Federal agency contract and assistance awards.
 The term "assistance awards" includes grants, cooperative agreements, and other forms of Federal assistance.

 - If you had an active record in the CCR in August 2012, your Entity's record was migrated and included in SAM.

 - You must update or renew your registration at least once per year to maintain an active status.
 SAM will send notifications to the registered user via email 60, 30, and 15 days prior to the expiration of the record.

 - To update or renew your Entity record(s) in SAM, you will need to create a SAM User Account and link it to your migrated (existing) Entity records.